 Eliminate Spider Veins on the legs with sclerotherapy

 This tried and proven technique remains the standard of care to treat these annoying veins.
-Hypertonic Saline is injected with small 30G or 32G needles.
+Hypertonic Saline is injected with small 30G and 32G needles.
 With the benefit of magnified polarized light, and Syris technology, the results are impressive.
 Having injected 1,000’s of veins, Dr. Abbott is very proficient at sclerotherapy, and achieves consistent results and positive feedback from his patients.
-This is the first aesthetic service that Dr Abbott learned back in 2004, and he continues with it today.
+This is the first aesthetic service that Dr. Abbott learned back in 2004, and he continues with it today.
 He studied under direction of the American College of Phlebology and the National Procedures Institute, and has perfected his technique over years of treating patients.

 The Cost is: 30 minute appointment with 20 minutes of sclerotherapy by Dr. Abbott– $350

 - Cost of Hypertonic Saline (up to 6cc) and sclerotherapy needles – $30

 - Topical Arnica applied in office – no charge

 - Home Care with topical Arnica – twice daily for 2 weeks – $12